AJR07/Graph-Visualiser/README.md

 If the graph is weighted, then the weight of the edge connecting node `i` to node `n` is the `n`th number at the `i`th row.

 **Options**
-The `bidirectional` option doesn't apply here.
+Both the `bidirectional` and the `weighted` options doesn't apply here.
 If the graph is bidirectional, the matrix should be symmetrical

 <table>